 Mission: Explore ways to inspire and guide new professionals, defined as individuals within the first 5 years of their career.
 This committee will: Demonstrate the value of remaining within the APTA community; develop events and initiatives for new professionals; andlead the growing new professional movement within APTA.
 NOTE: Only a new professional can chair this committee, however we encourage both new professionals and current students to join as members.

-This committee will work to provide strategies to advocate the needs for services provided by physical therapists and physical therapists assistants.
+Mission: This committee will work to provide strategies to advocate the needs for services provided by physical therapists and physical therapists assistants.
 The committee will work towards educating students on current and emerging public policy issues impacting the professional of physical therapy.
 Lastly, the committee will work on how students can advance the profession through legislative avenues.

 Members: Natalie Novak (University of Pittsburgh; Chair), Emily Kocanda (University of Illinois-Chicago), Brent Davis (Wichita State University), Kristin Upah (St. Ambrose University), Maryia Denisenko (University of Illinois-Chicago), Natalie Park (University of Cincinnati), Kate Amsden (Duke University), Zachary Rethorn (University of Tennessee at Chattanooga), Allison Jack (University of Texas Southwestern), Lori Georganna (Herzing University), David Pastrana (University of Pittsburgh), & Ellie Miller (Medical University of South Carolina).